Luzyla/landingpageutn/README.md

 # landingpageutn
 Nav var with list.
-Style buttons on CSS3.
+Style buttons on CSS.
 HTML layout and content.
 Free resources.